fitrianingrum/fitrianingrum.me/content/post/contact-form-using-formspree.md

 {{< figure src="https://res.cloudinary.com/phi21st/image/upload/v1587377030/fitrianingrum.me/2020-contact-form.png" alt="Contact form" >}}

-Static sites are getting more and more popular nowadays.
+A contact form allows your visitors to communicate with you privately.
-They're suitable for blogs, personal websites, company websites, and other informational sites that do not need their contents rendered dynamically on the fly.
+As static sites are getting more and more popular nowadays, you may have a purely static company website, personal website, or blog.

-However, there are limitations to what you can achieve using static sites.
+However, there are limitations to what you can achieve using static sites, especially in making it more dynamic.
-For example, you cannot add any backend code to add a simple contact form to make your website more dynamic.
+For example, to add a simple contact form, you can't add any backend code to your website.

 Fortunately, there are services out there that offer simple solutions to this problem.
 For adding the contact form, you can use a simple and easy way using [Formspree](https://formspree.io/).